VainlyStrain/Vailyn/README.md

 #### Final Steps

 If you want to fully use the reverse shell module, you'll need to have `sshpass`, `ncat` and `konsole` installed.
 Package names vary by Linux distribution.
 On Windows, you'll need to start the listener manually beforehand.
+If you prefer a different terminal emulator, you can specify it in `core/config.py`.

 That's it!
 Fire Vailyn up by moving to its installation directory and performing